What is conversation intelligence?

 Context matters more than data.
 The best platforms connect conversation insights to broader account intelligence.
 They tell you not just what a buyer said but how it relates to their company's tech stack, intent signals, and buying committee structure.

-How ZoomInfo connects conversation intelligence to GTM context
+How ZoomInfo connects conversation intelligence to your full GTM motion

-Chorus, ZoomInfo's conversation intelligence platform, captures and analyzes every sales conversation.
+Chorus, ZoomInfo's conversation intelligence product, captures and analyzes every sales conversation.
 But it doesn't stop there.
-The insights feed into ZoomInfo's GTM Context Layer, which combines conversation data with CRM records, buyer intent signals, and comprehensive B2B contact data.
+The insights feed into ZoomInfo's GTM Context Graph, which combines conversation data with CRM records, buyer intent signals, and comprehensive B2B contact data.

-This creates an intelligence layer that captures not just what happened in a deal but why it happened.
+This is the GTM Context Graph, ZoomInfo's intelligence layer that captures not just what happened in a deal, but why.
 CRMs record state changes.
-The GTM Context Layer captures the causal chain.
+The GTM Context Graph captures the causal chain.

-When a deal accelerates, the GTM Context Layer connects the conversation where executive sponsorship was secured to the intent signals showing increased research activity to the org chart data revealing who else needs to be involved.
+When a deal accelerates, the GTM Context Graph connects the conversation where executive sponsorship was secured to the intent signals showing increased research activity to the org chart data revealing who else needs to be involved.
 When a champion goes quiet, it connects the sentiment shift in recent calls to external signals like a funding round or leadership change.
+These are the conversation intelligence deals that matter most, the ones where the signal exists in your call data but only becomes actionable when it's connected to everything else happening in the account.

 You access this intelligence through GTM Workspace for sellers or GTM Studio for marketers and RevOps teams.
 Or you pull it into any tool via APIs and MCP.
-Because the GTM Context Layer powers all three access points, there's no lock-in to a single application.
+Because the GTM Context Graph powers all three access points, GTM Workspace, GTM Studio, and APIs and MCP, there's no lock-in to a single application.
+The same conversation intelligence that surfaces in a seller's Workspace dashboard is available to a RevOps engineer building a custom scoring model via API.

 What is the difference between conversation intelligence and revenue intelligence?